denglerchr/Mosquitto.jl/README.md

 topic = "test"
 subscribe(client, topic)
 ```
 The subscription will vanish on disonnect.
-To automatically reconnect, you should subscribe after a connection was detected.
+To automatically subscribe each time the client connects, you can subscribe after a connection was detected.
 Please look at the example [examples/03_subscribe_onconnect.jl](examples/03_subscribe_onconnect.jl)

 ### Simple example